bitrix24/b24restdocs/api-reference/crm/contacts/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-About contacts (general description, fields, highlight obsolete address types and indicate that instead, one should go to the details)
+About contacts (general description, fields, highlight obsolete types of addresses and indicate that instead, one should go to the details)

 {% endnote %}